TAbdiukov/CISSP-mnemonics/README.md

 * USA PATRIOT Act of **2001** - Broadened wiretapping authorizations, no thanks to 9/11 in 2001.

 Think of ECPA and CALEA - as a seed and a flower.
 Yes, calea is a plant, but let's make CALEA a CAULIPOWER with sour taste.
 ECPA grows into CALEA flower.
 Then terrorists come, and the garden of CALEA has to be destroyed.
 Like the privacy had to be destroyed.

+### Extras

+* **HSA** - Homeland Security Act.
+Creation of Homeland Security in the US.
+Mnemonic: "HSA is like HoUSA.
+HoUSA can be understood as "House" (my house is my castle) and "Home is USA".
+Related to HSA (2002) is USA PATRIOT Act of 2001.

+* California Consumer Privacy Act - CCPA - in **California** fashion, require **Privacy** Statements from organizations.

 ### U.S. Import and Export